atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-lake.md

 ![](https://lh5.googleusercontent.com/IFl5w3cTjoaoo-y-SSjfORC7_eSYarRtf1jVSiMuEDx0WteFndawE4wnaGNSLoM7FIzhm1T-jrOEd40vKxgO_2UhfqwR_ImRj9KYGWEHXvdYanztutwMOCcI4Qv6oPn31QbOiXAv)

 In a Data Lake, all data can be combined so it can be analyzed together.
 This makes finding insights easier and provides more depth for exploring the data.
-Often times to use BI tools it is necessary to get all the data together first.
+Often-times to use BI tools it is necessary to get all the data together first.

 ### 2) Performance